Alpine-DAV/algorithms/docs/source/task_based.rst

  * fanin: defines the reduce factor to use when image fragments are reduced into one image in the end of the Radix-k exchange pattern; for higher process counts it is recommended to use higher fanin such as 4 or 8 to reduce the number of levels in the reduce tree
  * radices: array of radices for radix-k algorithm

+**Relevance computation**

+One extension on top of the feature segmentation filter is computing the relevance field.
+Relevance, which is a value in the range [0.0, 1.0], is computed from an existing merge tree and aims to rank points according to their relative distance in function space from the most dominant point in their neighborhood.
+Essentially, it reduces the potetially wide dynamic range of the original data into a fixed range that allows highlighting both local and global features.

+The dataflow graph for the relevance computations is constructed by composing the PMT dataflow with a dataflow to compute the global merge tree and a layer to compute the relevance field.
+For the relevance computation the user needs to use the same "bflow_pmt" type as for the plain PMT filter, but there is an additional parameter called "rel_field" that needs to be switched on.

 Use Case Examples
 ^^^^^^^^^^^^^^^^^